amoh-godwin/Articulae/mds/educative/basics_ui/rectangle.md

 }
 ```

-The `color` for the `Rectangle` has a transparency of 77%, indicated by the `77` in front of the other 6 numbers.
+The color code for the `Rectangle` has a transparency of 77%, indicated by the `77` in front of the other 6 numbers.
 We could have also set the color to `"transparent"`